xekoukou/simul/simulate.md

 In order to expose the data to the viewer , we need to be able to incrementaly update our charts/graphs etc..
 We also need to provide each chart/graph the location in the html document that we want the chart/graph to exist.

-A single chart requires to be provided the variable it exposes.
+A single chart requires to be provided the 2 variables of the corresponding axis.
+If 'time' is passed as the name for the x axis, then the x axis is the number of times we executed the simulation code.
 A graph requires 2 variables, the nodes of the graph and the links.

-The implementations of a chart and a graph can be found in chart.md and graph.md respectively.
+The implementations of a chart and a graph can be found in chart.js and graph.js respectively.

 We want to also be able to specify the sampling rate as well the rate in which we update the charts.